KaustubhPatange/XClipper/XClipper.Android/README.md

 ## Project Libraries

 - [CustomWebviewTabs](https://github.com/KaustubhPatange/CustomWebviewTabs) - An alternative for CustomTabs in Android, works without the need for a service provider.
+- [Realtime Extensions](https://github.com/KaustubhPatange/firebase-realtime-extensions) - A set of Kotlin extensions for realtime database to seamlessly suspend the callback listeners.

 ## Built with 🛠